danielatrivella/NP3_MS_Workflow/README.md

 - - - -

-# Current Version 1.1.6
+# Current Version 1.1.7

 - NEW features:
+  - A new command called *join_jobs* was created!
+The *join_jobs* command is used to join NP³ jobs (results of the *run* or the *join_jobs* commands) into a single united job.
+Concatenate different jobs without the need of running them all together again.
+It uses the clean results from the provided NP³ jobs and execute the main pipeline from Step 3 to 10 with some modifications and adaptations.
+The *join_jobs* can be used to join the results from multiple original jobs and also from previous joined jobs with a new original or joined job.
+      - The *join_jobs* command may be useful for processing growing libraries, which will have new datasets being included from time to time; or for processing very large jobs, which may be divided into smaller jobs and then joined by chunks with a smaller memory footprint (divide and conquer strategy).

-  - Included [spec2vec](https://github.com/iomega/spec2vec_gnps_data_analysis?tab=readme-ov-file) function as a possibility for the spectra similarity comparison in step 5, using model trained on UniqueInchikey subset (12,797 spectra).
+  - (1.1.6) The [spec2vec](https://github.com/iomega/spec2vec_gnps_data_analysis?tab=readme-ov-file) function was included as a possibility for the spectra similarity comparison in step 5, using model trained on UniqueInchikey subset (12,797 spectra).
 The user may select to use spec2vec or NP3 shifted cosine function using the similarity_function parameter.
   - (1.1.5) Creating the [M+H]⁺ networks directly in the pipeline (automated in step 10).
 Now the final output also contains the protonated IVAMN and SSMN in the molecular_networking output folder.

 - - - -